-Tick-borne encephalitis virus (TBEV) is the most medically important member of the tick-borne serocomplex group within the genus Orthoflavivirus, family Flaviviridae (from the Latin flavus - 'yellow', referring to the prototype virus, yellow fever virus).
+Tick-borne encephalitis virus (TBEV) is the most medically important member of the tick-borne serocomplex group within the genus Flavivirus, family Flaviviridae (from the Latin flavus - 'yellow', referring to the prototype virus, yellow fever virus).

-The genus Orthoflavivirus comprises over 70 virus species, many of which are important human pathogens.
+The genus Flavivirus comprises over 70 virus species, many of which are important human pathogens.
 Besides TBEV, these include mosquito-borne viruses such as dengue viruses, Japanese encephalitis virus, yellow fever virus, Zika virus, and many others.
 Virtually the entire human population lives where at least one flavivirus species is endemic.
-Moreover, many orthoflaviviruses have recently expanded their endemic areas, being introduced to novel loci either on new continents (West Nile virus, Zika virus, etc.) or to areas with higher altitude or latitude (TBEV as an example).
-For these reasons, flaviviruses pose an important threat to public and animal health.
+Moreover, many flaviviruses have recently expanded their endemic areas, being introduced to novel loci either on new continents (West Nile virus, Zika virus, etc.) or to areas with higher altitude or latitude (TBEV as an example).2-3 For these reasons, flaviviruses pose an important threat to public and animal health.
 Moreover, they have high zoonotic potential because they can infect a broad range of hosts and vectors including domestic animals.

-Most of the known flaviviruses are transmitted horizontally between hematophagous arthropods (ticks or mosquitoes) and their vertebrate hosts.
+Most of the known flaviviruses are transmitted horizontally between hematophagous arthropods (ticks or mosquitoes)

+and their vertebrate hosts.
 They are therefore considered to be dual-host viruses.
 Depending on the recognized arthropod vector, they are divided into mosquito-borne or tick-borne viruses.

 The term 'arbovirus' (an acronym from 'arthropod-borne virus') is non-taxonomic but is frequently used for viruses that cycle between vertebrates and arthropod vectors.
-However, not all orthoflaviviruses are arboviruses - some are vertebrate-specific (also called 'No known vector' and further divided into rodent-specific and bat-specific flaviviruses, with best-characterized representatives Rio Bravo and Modoc viruses) while some are insect-specific.
+However, not all flaviviruses are arboviruses - some are vertebrate-specific (also called 'No known vector' and further divided into rodent-specific and bat-specific flaviviruses) while some are insect-specific.
 These classifications reflect the adaptation of the viruses to particular invertebrate or vertebrate hosts, and modes of virus transmission in nature.

-Tick-borne orthoflaviviruses (TBFVs) are further divided into mammalian and seabird TBFVs.
-While the seabird TBFV are non-pathogenic for humans, mammalian TBFV include several important human pathogens; in particular, TBEV, Kyasanur Forest disease virus (KFDV), Omsk hemorrhagic
+Tick-borne flaviviruses (TBFVs) are further divided into mammalian and seabird TBFVs.
+While the seabird TBFV are non-pathogenic for humans, mammalian TBFV include several important human pathogens; in particular, TBEV, Kyasanur Forest disease virus (KFDV), Omsk hemorrhagic fever virus (OHFV), Powassan/Deer tick virus (POWV), and louping ill virus (LIV), which together with Langat virus (LGTV), for which there are no known cases of natural human disease, comprise a group known as the 'TBEV serocomplex' (Fig. 1).
+All TBFVs are closely related

 Phylogenetic tree illustrating the relationships between representative members of the TBEV complex (highlighted in red).
 Complete genome open reading frame sequences were retrieved from genbank and aligned using the gins option in mafft v7.266.
-The tree was constructed with RAxML v.8.2.9 using the GTR+G model of nucleotide evolution and 1,000 bootstrap replicates.
+The tree was constructed with RAxML v.8.2.9 using the GTR+G model of nucleotide evolution and 1000 bootstrap replicates.
 The resulting tree was visualized and edited in Figtree v.1.4.1.
 All branches have maximum bootstrap support (not shown).
 The tree was midpoint rooted for visual purposes only.
 The lowest clade (black) contains members of the divergent seabird tick-associated virus complex (Meaban virus through Tyuleniy virus).
-We gratefully acknowledge the assistance of Dr John Pettersson (Zoonosis Science Center, Uppsala University, Sweden) who prepared and supplied the tree.
+We gratefully acknowledge the assistance of Dr John Pettersson (Norwegian Institute of Public Health, Oslo) who prepared and supplied the tree.

-fever virus (OHFV), Powassan/Deer tick virus (POWV), and louping ill virus (LIV), which together with Langat virus (LGTV), for which there are no known cases of natural human disease, comprise a group known as the 'TBEV serocomplex' (Figure 1).
-All TBFVs are closely related antigenically and antibodies against one TBFV often crossreact with the other TBFVs, which should be taken into consideration when interpreting serological tests in areas where more than one TBFV co-circulates.
-The broadest cross-reactivity is seen in hemagglutination inhibition assays, whereas the highest specificity is seen in neutralization assays.
+antigenically and antibodies against one TBFV often crossreact with the other TBFVs, which should be taken into consideration when interpreting serological tests in areas where more than one TBFV co-circulates.
+The broadest cross- reactivity is seen in hemagglutination inhibition assays whereas the highest specificity is seen in neutralization assays.